-If you are an undergraduate at UMBC with an interest in public service and the public policy process,consider continuing your education at UMBC after completing your Bachelor’s degree by earning a Master of Public Policy (M.P.P.) through the Accelerated Pathways Program.
+If you are an undergraduate at UMBC with an interest in public service and the public policy process, consider continuing your education at UMBC after completing your bachelor’s degree by earning a Master of Public Policy (M.P.P.) through the Accelerated Pathways Program.
+You may apply at the end of sophomore year, and in your junior and senior years take graduate level courses that will count towards both your bachelor’s and the Master of Public Policy degree (up to four courses).
+The Economics department also has an Accelerated Pathways option for their ECPA master’s degree.